 |

-To be able to use the gained mathematical knowledge in the process of identifying the problem, analyzing and determining the solution steps
+To be able to use the acquired mathematical knowledge in the process of defining, analyzing and separating the problem encountered into solution stages.

 |